jeremyngcode/Spotify-Playlist-Updater/README.md

 ![playlist-whitelist](https://github.com/Codecademy/docs/assets/156220343/be667cbc-dbf4-4df7-a2b1-816581777210)

-I have just tried reporting my own playlist as I'm typing this, and I can confirm this works at least.
+I have just tried reporting my own playlist as I'm typing this, and I can confirm that this works at least.
 I also tested if the "immunity" remains if you add new tracks, and it does remain.

+As a playlist curator, this is probably the best help you can get from Spotify.

 ### Current Solution (*Somewhat*)
 It's hardly surprising to know that automation scripts have since been written to combat this problem.
 If you didn't manage to persuade Spotify to whitelist your playlist or if you need to change your playlist title / image cover frequently for whatever reason, then scripts can help to reupdate the playlists with the relevant meta info.